-As a follow-up to the Basel Committee's statement, the National Bank of Belgium (NBB) released Circular NBB_2019_20 'on expectations regarding activities related to cryptoassets' on 19 July 2019.14 This is addressed to the financial undertakings under the NBB's supervision.
+As a follow-up to the Basel Committee's statement, the NBB released Circular NBB_2019_20 'on expectations regarding activities related to cryptoassets' on 19 July 2019.16 This is addressed to the financial undertakings under the NBB's supervision.
 The NBB deemed that the substance of the Basel Committee statement was also relevant for other financial undertakings.
 It therefore decided to issue Circular NBB_2019_20 to reiterate the Basel Committee's statement and to extend its scope to also include non-banks under its supervision.

 FSMA ICO Communication

-On 13 November 2017, the FSMA issued a communication entitled 'Initial Coin Offerings (ICOs)' (with document number FSMA_2017_20: the FSMA ICO Communication).15 In this text, which is considered soft law, the FSMA endorses the statements by the European Securities and Markets Authority (ESMA) on ICOs, in which ESMA has determined that, depending on how ICOs are structured, various financial regulations, such as the Prospectus Directive, MiFID, AIFMD, MAR, AMLD IV, etc., may apply.16 The FSMA further states that the following legislation and regulations may apply to ICOs in Belgium:
+On 13 November 2017, the FSMA issued a communication entitled 'Initial Coin Offerings (ICOs)' (with document number FSMA_2017_20: the FSMA ICO Communication).17 In this text, which is considered soft law, the FSMA endorses the statements by the European Securities and Markets Authority (ESMA) on ICOs, in which ESMA has determined that, depending on how ICOs are structured, various financial regulations, such as the Prospectus Directive, MiFID, AIFMD, MAR, etc., may apply.18 The FSMA further states that the following legislation and regulations may apply to ICOs in Belgium:

 - the Act of 16 June 2006 'on public offers of investment instruments and the admission of investment instruments to trading on regulated markets' (the Old Prospectus Act).
 Meanwhile, however, the new Prospectus Regulation (2017/1129) has been implemented in Belgium by the Act of 11 July 2018 'on the public offering of investment instruments and the admission of investment instruments to trading on a regulated market' (the New Prospectus Act).
 The New Prospectus Act will fully apply, and will fully repeal the Old Prospectus Act, as from 21 July 2019;